View Categories

 Let’s say you are trading a $50,000 account.

-Day Starting Balance Minimum Profit Required (0.5%) Example Profit
+Day Starting Balance and Equity Minimum Profit Required (0.5%) Example Profit

 1 $50,000 $250 $1000